Core#

 For example, suppose that

-returns a list of ReplicableValues.
+A.explain()returns something of the formatter’s type, whileB.explain()is an operation that isn’t an intermediate result.
+Thus,B.explain()returns a list of ReplicableValues.
 Suppose it returns a list of two SourcedValues.
-We create a 3-element list with the return value of A and the two operands of B, and we pass it toFormatter.format_operation()
+We create a 3-element list with the return value of A and the two operands of B, and we pass it toFormatter.format_operation().If

 - Returns: